Cannabis Social Equity

 MICRO-GRANT PROGRAM

-Santa Monica is offering $500 grants for community members to host small events for community-led discussions about cannabis social equity.
-The grant is to help make the events inclusive and accessible such as for food, childcare, interpretation, paying a notetaker or other relevant accommodations, or any other way that supports your efforts in creating an environment where every voice can be heard.
-The events must have a minimum of six (6) participants.
+Santa Monica offered $500 grants for community members to host small events for community-led discussions about cannabis social equity.
+The grant was to help make the events inclusive and accessible such as for food, childcare, interpretation, paying a notetaker or other relevant accommodations, or any other way that supports your efforts in creating an environment where every voice can be heard.

 ONLINE SURVEY